wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Norman_** : No mate, Me!!!
 Zapped me shoes, frazzled me flares, melted me denim jacket, game over.
 SOMEONE had put the big fuse back in...

-**_Lord Naff_** : Had they?... oh... ah... well I can explain you see, I remember now, yes, yes I think I can remember, Monday afternoon did you say, yes, well you see, I was about to settle down and watch Sale Of The Century, have you seen it, oh it's very good...
-And Now, From Norwich, It's The Quiz of The Week... anyway, so I tried to switch on the tellybox but it wasn't working so I went to see what was going on, and that's when I noticed the fuse had been removed from the, the thingy, with all the wires...
+**_Lord Naff_** : Had they?... oh... ah... well I can explain you see, I remember now, yes, yes I think I can remember, Monday afternoon did you say, yes, well you see, I was about to settle down and watch Sale Of The Century, have you seen it?
+Oh it's very good...
+"And Now, From Norwich, It's The Quiz of The Week" ha!... anyway, so I tried to switch on the tellybox but it wasn't working so I went to see what was going on, and that's when I noticed the fuse had been removed from the, the thingy, with all the wires...
 So I put it back in.

 **_Old Lord Naff_** : And then what happened?

-**_Lord Naff_** : Well there was a gentleman from Aldershot, he got a speedboat...
+**_Lord Naff_** : Well there was a gentleman from Aldershot, he got a teasmade, a speedboat and a set of golf clubs, though lord knows why he'd want those, no one normal likes.......

 **_Old Lord Naff_** : I MEAN, what happened to Norman here?

+**_Lord Naff_** : Oh, I, err, well, I'm not_

 **_Norman_** : Well isn't it obvious?
 There was a massive spark, then I sparked out.

-**_Lord Naff_** : Oh dear, that is rather unfortunate
+**_Lord Naff_** : Oh dear, that is rather unfortunate.

 **_Hildegaard_** : Well hello.
 Who you are please?